dosemu2/fdpp/README.md

 is `A 32-bit drop-in replacement for the FreeDOS kernel`, as they call themselves.
 In fact, it is an assembly-written ring-0 kernel, currently w/o any DOS compatibility at all.
-Can't be used to run fdpp because it doesn't have a user-space part.
+Can't be used to run fdpp because it doesn't support user-space add-ons.